 HyFosy is generally more cost-effective than laparoscopy, making it accessible to more patients.

 All information is grounded in clinical expertise and evidence-based practice.
-For further questions, you may explore the available articles or contact with Dr. Roukoudis.
+For further questions, you may explore the available articles or contact Dr. Roukoudis.